jchen2186/pokemon-shirt-scraper/README.md

 All credit goes to the awesome artists and companies that made this all possible.

 https://www.pokemon.co.jp/ex/shirts/en/

+Note: All designs are supervised by Tabito Mizuo and Yuichi Furuya (BEAMS)

 #### Misaki Yoshikawa
 * [Bulbasaur](https://www.pokemon.co.jp/ex/shirts/en/pattern_all/1.html)
 * [Raichu](https://www.pokemon.co.jp/ex/shirts/en/pattern_all/26.html)